 - Hang the fabric to air-dry.
 Silk satin is susceptible to heat damage from tumble dryers.

-When hand dyeing silk satin, it is crucial to use fiber-reactive dye if you need a long-lasting color.
+When hand-dyeing silk satin, it is crucial to use fiber-reactive dye if you need a long-lasting color.
 These dyes form a covalent bond with the silk fibers, ensuring that the color remains even after multiple washes.

 How to Dye Satin Fabric: Nylon Satin